Rare event simulation for processes generated via stochastic fixed point equations: The algorithm and a statement of the main results

-Note that the ultimate objective of the algorithm is to minimize cost, {\it i.e.}, the total number of Monte Carlo simulations needed to attain a given accuracy.
-Thus, it is upon combining Theorem 2.3 with Theorem 2.4 that we see that our algorithm is actually efficient.
-For further details, see Remark 2.2 below.
+\begin{Rk} The ultimate objective of the algorithm is to minimize the simulation cost, that is, the total number of Monte Carlo simulations needed to attain a given accuracy.
+This grows according to

-Several sufficient conditions for $(H_3^{\prime})$ can be provided.
-For the case $B>0$ and $D=0$ (which corresponds to the special case of a perpetuity sequence), it is easy to see that $(H_3^{\prime})$ always holds, since by Chebyshev's inequality,